shaeespring/CarrierPigeon/README.md

 # Functionalies:

 - [x] "pigeonfly (listname) -m (message)" to write to a file containing to do lists.
 Entering a valid message should prompt user to add an optional due date
-- [x] "pigeondrop -a" should show all available lists
+- [x] "pigeondrop -a" will show all available lists
-- [x] "pigeondrop (listname)" should read all items from list
+- [x] "pigeondrop (listname)" will read all items from a given list
 - [ ] "pigeondrop -ws (or windowsill)" should read all items across all lists due in the next 2 days
-- [x] "pigeonshred (listname)" should remove an entire list of tasks with a congratulatory message.
+- [x] "pigeonshred (listname)" will remove an entire list of tasks with a congratulatory message.
-- [ ] "pigeonshred (listname) (task)" should complete an item with a congratulatory message.
+- [x] "pigeonshred (listname) (task)" will complete an item with a congratulatory message.
 - [ ] "pigeonpet (listname)" should open a TUI for editing a list with more options all at once (shred, fly, drop, and duedate editing)
 - [ ] "morning" should allow users to view notification settings